Bas3d-Labs/drand-quicknet-evm/contracts/README.md

 pnpm run fmt:contracts:check
 ```

-## Verify the oracle before deployment
+## Verify the verifier before deployment

 The deployment script performs these checks automatically, but they can also
 be inspected manually.